Medicaid Can Pay for Your Ride to the Doctor

-MTM will arrange a ride (or reimburse you for driving or taking a bus) if you have no other way to get to your appointment.
-When you call MTM they are required to ask if someone else can give you a ride.
-Remember, if you feel that it would be hard for family or friends to provide a ride, let them know.
-You do NOT need to give them any more details or an explanation of why someone else can’t give you a ride.
+MTM will arrange a ride, or reimburse you for driving or taking a bus, only if you have no other way to get to your appointment.
+When you call MTM they will ask if someone else can give you a ride.
+Don’t be afraid to say if it would be hard for family or friends to give you a ride.
+You do not need to give MTM any more details or offer an explanation about why someone else can’t give you a ride.

 What if I can take a bus but need help with paying for a bus pass?

 MTM may ask if taking a bus to appointments is an option for you.
 Consider a bus if:

 - A bus stop is available near you.

 - You and your child are able to safely ride the bus.

 If taking a bus works for your appointment, MTM will mail you bus passes.
 Allow more than 2 business days to get your bus passes.